 - Both the sender name and address and the addressee’s name and address should be included inside the box in case the outer shipping label becomes damaged in transit.

 The USPS will also ship cremated remains internationally unless the country you are shipping to prohibits cremated remains.
+Priority Mail Express International® must be available for the country to which you want to ship.
 You should verify this with the Post Office or by consulting the International Mailing Manual.
-The package should be sent via First-Class Package international services using Registered Mail service.
 In addition to packing your remains as you would for domestic mailing, you will need to complete the proper customs declaration form.